-The IDE Window will change a little bit now.
-There is now information on the right hand side of the window in the Solution Explorer.
+The IDE Window has changed a little bit now.
+There is information on the right-hand side of the window in the Solution Explorer.
 You now need to create a new file for your program.
-Do this by right clicking on the "Source Files" folder in the "Solution Explorer", in the Visual Studio IDE, and selecting "Add" --> "New Item".
-Give your file a name in the filename text field.
+Do this by right clicking on the "Source Files" folder in the "Solution

+Explorer", in the Visual Studio IDE, and selecting "Add" --> "New Item".
+Give your file a name in the filename text field as shown in the image below.
 Name the file MyHello.c.
 Make sure that you give your file the .c extension indicating that you would like the C compiler to be invoked once you compile your program.
 If you do not use the .c extension, the source file will default to a .cpp extension.
 This will cause the C++ compiler to be invoked.
 Next click "Add".